What Does No-Exam Senior Life Insurance Cost in 2026?

 Bottom line

 No-exam senior life insurance buys speed and simplicity, but you pay for it with higher premiums and sometimes a waiting period.
 If you are healthy, get a quote with the exam too before deciding.
 Compare simplified and guaranteed options side by side, and ask a licensed agent which carriers price no-exam coverage most competitively for your age and health profile.
+These figures are general estimates only and are not financial advice.
+See also life insurance for seniors over 70 and guaranteed acceptance life insurance for more detail on each tier.

 Get real senior life insurance quotes